+- Poor parenting, particularly in relation to babies and young children

-- Serious violence - Cyber crime
+- Serious violence

+- Cyber crime

-The school will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff and Governors.
-Annex A of KCSIE [September 2022] provides more detail on the following:
+The School will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff and Governors.
+Annex A of KCSIE (September 2023) provides more detail on the following:

-6.1 Child Sexual Exploitation [CSE]
+6.1 Child Sexual Exploitation (CSE)

 Child Sexual Exploitation is a form of child sexual abuse.
-It occurs where an individual or group take advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity [a] in exchange for something the victim needs or wants, and/or [b]for the financial advantage or increased status of the perpetrator or facilitator.
+It occurs where an individual or group take advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b)for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact, it can also occur through the use of technology.
-[DfE Child Sexual Exploitation February 2017].
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
+(DfE Child Sexual Exploitation February 2017).